Aleksander-Sz/Remarket_SE2/README.md

-    /addListing [POST] - adds product to the database, arguments: title, header, paragraph, category, price /user/{id} [GET] - returns the id, username and photoId of the selected user /reviews [GET] - returns reviews from the database, arguments: userId, listingId /changeRole/{id} [POST] - updates the role of a user /changeProfile/{id} [POST] - updates the user profile, attributes: NewUsername, NewDescription, NewPhotoId, NewPassword
+    /addListing [POST] - adds product to the database, arguments: title, header, paragraph, category, price /user/{id} [GET] - returns the id, username and photoId of the selected user /reviews [GET] - returns reviews from the database, arguments: userId, listingId /reviews/forUser/{id} - returns reviews given to the products sold by a specific user /changeRole/{id} [POST] - updates the role of a user /changeProfile/{id} [POST] - updates the user profile, attributes: NewUsername, NewDescription, NewPhotoId, NewPassword